nycdavid/engineering-records/content/posts/demystifying-prototypes.md

 let David = {}
 ```
-In the above code snippt, the `AmericanCitizen` object isn't anything special.
+In the above code snippet, the `AmericanCitizen` object isn't anything special.
 It was declared as a simple object and given several string values and a function
 value.